Section 106 planning obligation

 What is the policy background to the Council seeking an obligation?

-The Adopted Core Strategy is the policy background to the Council seeking Obligations.
-Details can be obtained from our website and our offices.
+The Eden Local Plan is the policy background to the Council seeking Obligations.

 Types of obligation